 Come hungry for National Fried Chicken Fest

-National Fried Chicken Festival is back this October 1-2 at a new location: the Lakefront.
+National Fried Chicken Festival is back this October 5-6 at the New Orleans Lakefront.
 Chicken wings, chicken sandwiches, chicken tenders, chicken and waffles, and more will be available for your choosing.
 There will be live music and plenty of space to spread out and relax.
-Tickets for the fest are $15 daily or $20 for the weekend.
+Tickets for the fest are $10 daily; cost may rise as we get closer to the fest.

 Enjoy Art for Art's Sake

 Art for Art’s Sake returns on Saturday, Oct.
-1 from 6-9 p.m. along Magazine Street.
-Enjoy browsing the over 100 shops, stores, restaurants, and galleries participating along the six-mile stretch.
-Enjoy complimentary wine samples provided by Breaux Mart, special deals, and extended hours at a variety of participating Magazine Street businesses as well as live music throughout the evening.
-Find more information here.
+5 from 6-9 p.m. along Magazine Street.
+Enjoy browsing the more than 100 shops, stores, restaurants, and galleries participating along the six-mile stretch.
+Enjoy complimentary wine samples, special deals, and extended hours at a variety of participating Magazine Street businesses as well as live music throughout the evening.
+This event is free to attend.

 Revel on the river at Gretna Fest

-Just across the Mississippi River from downtown New Orleans lies Gretna, and this October 7-9 a lot of folks will be headed that way.
-Gretna Fest returns with a lineup including The Revivalists, John Fogerty, The Beach Boys, Tank and the Bangas, Grace Potter, Irma Thomas, and several others.
-The festival also has a classic car show, a margarita village, craft beer selection, kids’ corner, food court, and more.
-Tickets are $20 for a single day or $45 for a weekend pass.
+Just across the Mississippi River from downtown New Orleans lies Gretna, and this October 4-6 a lot of folks will be headed that way.
+Gretna Fest returns with a lineup including Dierks Bentley, Natasha Bedingfield, The Revivalists, and several others.
+Tickets are $40 for a single day or $90 for a weekend pass.

 Sample beer at Oktoberfest